DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   headline:
   - headline: 'About the Speaker '
   img:
-  - img_src: "/uploads/Copy of Untitled (2).png"
+  - img_src: "/uploads/Copy of Untitled.jpg"
     img_alt: ''
-  text: 'Passionate about all things marketing, Janelle specializes in delivering
+  text: 'Janelle is passionate about all things marketing.
+With a focus on digital
-    data-driven insights, results, and recommendations for digital and demand generation channels and medical practices. '
+    and demand, Janelle specializes in delivering data-driven insights, results, and recommendations for businesses and medical practices. '
   btn: []
   link: []
   wistia-link: []